Kingdomino: Reception

 Kingdomino received positive reviews upon its release, and won the Spiel des Jahres award for the best board game of the year.
 In a 2017 article, The Guardian praised the combination of accessibility and depth of strategy, describing Kingdomino "the standout game of the past 12 months".
 Sam Desatoff IGN also praised the simplicity of rules, strategy and the engagement of the tile selection mechanic, stating that "every single fast-playing round into a mindgame of maximizing the points you can earn right now", but criticised the "analysis paralysis".
 A review in The Wirecutter praised the fun and engagement of the game, but criticised the interactivity and complexity of the rulebook.

 Spinoffs and expansions

 In 2017, Blue Orange Games released Queendomino, a standalone board game which used a tile laying gameplay similar to the original, but added knights, dragons, a queen, and buildings to build.
 This was followed in 2018 by the release of Kingdomino Age of Giants, an expansion for both Kingdomino and Queendomino.
 In 2019, Kingdomino Duel was also released as a two player, roll and write version of the game.
 In 2021, a simplified version, Dragomino, was released, receiving positive reviews and won the Kinderspiel des Jahres award.
 Kingdomino Origins, a prehistoric-themed sequel, was released in the same year and introduced three modules.
+In 2025, a mobile and Steam video game based on the game is launched.